 The highlights is just a small chapter of the DVD which shows a short clip of your day edited to music you choose.
 It will tell the whole story of your Wedding Day.
 Our Gold and Platinum package includes this highlights chapter as standard.

 Many Brides and Grooms these days don’t often consider getting a videographer.
 Either it isn’t in the budget, or it’s not something that will even come up in conversation for things that are essential to book when planning a wedding.
 Why is that exactly?

 Well, here are some things to think about when considering having a professional film your wedding.
 79% of Brides and Grooms polled who didn’t have a wedding videographer, regret not getting one.

 There are things that video can capture that photography simply can’t.

-There is an awful lot of stuff that is going on while you’re busy getting all dolled up for the ceremony, or when you’re out taking photos.
+There is a lot going on while you’re busy getting ready for your ceremony, or when you’re having your photographs taken.
 Video allows you to experience a lot of the things you aren’t able to see on the day of the wedding.
 Often couples will see things they didn’t even know were at the wedding.
 Sometimes even people!

 There is nothing like seeing your Bride, or seeing your Groom for the first time on your wedding day.
 Whether you have a private first look, or if you make eye contact on opposite ends of a long aisle, being able to witness that moment again, or show your friends and family is beyond priceless.